 As you look at the behind the scenes you see that Satan mocked God, saying Job only had prosperity because God had placed a hedge around him, Job 1:10.
 As always, Satan was out to destroy Job’s faith in God.

 Satan was permitted to test Job, for God knew Job would discover things he wouldn’t find any other way.
-God knows the end from the beginning, Isaiah 46:10.
-In the end Job had a relationship with God, he didn’t have at the start.
+In the end Job found a relationship with God, he didn’t have at the start.

 Does Satan Win?